tsuz/microservice-for-kafka/README.md

 ### Test Setup

 - 10M unique keys in input topic (~0.9GB total message size)
-- RocksDB state store size is 50MB
 - Endpoint: `/user/:userId` doing random lookups across the 10M keys
 - 20 concurrent threads making requests for over a minute
 - The hardware runs a single REST API server on MacBook Air with Apple M1 chip
+- RocksDB state store size is 50MB
+- The client runs on the same machine as the server (very little network latency)

 ### Results

-- The system handled 7,000 requests/second total with 20 threads
+- The library handled around 7,000 requests/second total
-- The latency was 3 ms (50%), 5ms (95%), 8ms (99%)
 - The RocksDB `.get()` operations averaged 0.12ms per each lookup
+- The latency from the client's point of view was 3 ms (50%), 5ms (95%), 8ms (99%)

 The results will look better if all messages fit within memory.